DigitalZebra/react-native-caemitterlayer/README.md

 ## 🙌 Acknowledgements

-A number of blog posts helped inspire and test the APIs via their helpful examples/explanations:
+A number of blog posts helped immensely with learning `CAEmitterLayer`.
+These authors also provided great examples which were used to test this library's functionality:

 - https://nshipster.com/caemitterlayer/ by [@Mattt](https://github.com/mattt)
 - https://bryce.co/caemitterbehavior/ by [@brycepauken](https://github.com/brycepauken)